Dental Emergencies

 Contact us immediately, as there is a much better chance of saving the tooth if we can see you within the first few hours after it was dislodged.

 A broken tooth also constitutes a dental emergency.
-A deep crack or large chip would probably also, as they expose the interior of the tooth, along with its nerves and blood vessels, and create some serious pain.
-Sudden pain when eating, especially if the food is either hot or cold, is a telltale sign you’ve cracked a tooth and the nerves are telling you about it.
-This is a dental emergency, and we need to see you immediately to not expose the interior of the tooth to possible infection.
+A deep crack or large chip exposes the interior of the tooth, along with its nerves and blood vessels, and create some serious pain.
+Sudden pain when eating, especially if the food is either hot or cold, is a sign you’ve cracked a tooth and the nerves are telling you about it.
+This is a genuine dental emergency, and we need to see you immediately to not expose the interior of the tooth to possible infection.

 If your tooth breaks in half, this is also an emergency.
 The pulp of the tooth is now exposed and open to bacteria and infection.
 If infection enters the broken tooth, it will need a root canal or possible extraction if left unattended.
 Find the piece or pieces of the broken tooth.
 Rinse the tooth pieces and your mouth with warm water.